 Welcome to Harrytown Catholic High School

-Following the announcement from the Prime Minister on Monday 4 January, Harrytown will remain closed until February half term for all students other than those who are vulnerable or where parents are critical workers.
+Following the announcement from the Prime Minister on Monday 4 January, Harrytown will remain closed until at least March 8 for all students other than those who are vulnerable or where parents are critical workers.

 Thank you for your continued support and understanding.

 Please do not become COVID complacent – if we, as a nation, want to stand any chance of spending Christmas with our families or in wider social groups then we all must comply with the rules and restrictions designed in response to the information from the government to;